-Before becoming Family and Friends carers, it is important that prospective carers understand the implications of becoming approved carers including any financial implications and support available.
-They will be required to undertake a fostering assessment which can be lengthy and will involve comprehensive enquiries into the carer's background and ability to meet the child's needs, along with checks undertaken by police and other agencies and a medical report will be required.
-Family and Friends carers are expected to co-operate fully with the assessment process and will be required to consent to the required checks.
+Before becoming a Connected Person Foster Carer, it is important that prospective carers fully understand the implications of becoming approved foster carers for the child including any financial implications and support available.
+They will be required to undertake a fostering assessment which can be lengthy and involves comprehensive enquiries into their background, their ability to meet the child's needs, along with checks undertaken by police and other agencies.
+A medical report will also be required.
+Carers are expected to cooperate fully with the assessment process and to consent to the required checks and sharing of information.
+If the carers are successfully approved as foster carers they will be expected to comply with the same duties and responsibilities as all local authority approved foster carers and to meet and adhere to the relevant National Fostering Minimum Standards.
+The child will have an allocated social worker, there will be an allocated fostering social worker and there will be statutory visits and reviews undertaken by the local authority.

-Approved Family and Friends foster carers in North Yorkshire will receive the same level of individual, peer-to-peer and group support that any other foster carer would receive from NYCC.
-Approved Family and Friend carers will also receive training and supervision to ensure that the care provided remains child-focused and proportionate.
+Connected persons foster carers will receive the same level of individual, peer-to-peer and group support that any other foster carer would receive from NYC.
+They will also receive training and supervision to ensure that the care provided remains child-focused and proportionate.
 Details of the care and support available can be found in the Fostering North Yorkshire 2018-2021 Strategy.

-Children placed with Family and Friend foster carers by the local authority, as looked after children, are eligible to all the support that children placed with other foster carers are eligible to.
-This includes the equivalent fostering allowance, the allocation of a social worker and the educational support of the Virtual School.
-More details of our offer to children in care (including those placed with 'Family and Friend' foster carers) can be found in our new Looked After Children Strategy 2018-2021: 'We Care because You Matter'.
+Children placed with Connected persons foster carers by the local authority are also eligible to receive the same support that children placed with other foster carers are eligible to receive.
+This includes the equivalent fostering allowance, the allocation of a fostering social worker and the educational support of the Virtual School.
+More details of our offer to children in care can be found in our new Looked After Children Strategy 2018-2021: 'We Care because You Matter'.

-As is the case with informal arrangements, support for formal arrangements can extend to supporting Family and Friend carers in any discussions with their local District Council Housing Options Team to find the best way forward in relation to accommodation needs of the child.
-This support will not normally include financial support for extensions to properties, although District Council Housing Teams are able to provide advice, and might be able to provide financial assistance in the form of grants, for adaptations to properties.
+Support for Connected Persons Foster Carers arrangements can extend to supporting carers in any discussions with their local District Council Housing Options Team to find the best way forward in relation to accommodation needs of the child.
+This support will not normally include financial support for extensions to properties, although District Council Housing Teams are able to provide advice, and might be able to provide financial assistance in the form of grants or for adaptations to properties.